dalekRider/Magic-8Ball/README.md

 <h4>Update 1/15/2018</h4>

 Created a minimally style index page to run the script.
 I added an event listener to a button to call the script.
 It currently still used prompts and alerts but this will change over time.

+<h4>Update 4/2/2018</h4>

+This project is almost at it's final version.
+I have removed the animation and theme option from the project.
+This is something I have decided if I want to do I will start from scratch with a new project.
+I feel like the animation does nothing to add to the functionality.
+While it can provide a cool effect, it would be minor.
+The final item that needs to be completed is adding fallback support for CSS Grid.

+<li>CSS Grid Fallback Support</li>
+<li><del>Possible Animations</del> Removed</li>
+<li><del>Possibly allow option to change theme based responses (ex: Klingon, Cat, Bromodo Dragon...)</del> Removed</li>

 <strong>Johnathan Mercier</strong>